-Most commonly known ways to study doesn’t work.
-There are more effective ways to learn, which may seem counter intuitive or difficult at first.
+Most known ways to study doesn’t work.
 This book explains different techniques to improve your learning; full of references and stories to support their ideas.
-It ends with practical tips for teachers, students, trainers and lifelong learners.
+It includes tips for teachers, students, trainers, and lifelong learners.

 Learning: we mean acquiring knowledge and skills and having them readily available from memory so you can make sense of future problems and opportunities. — Peter Brown

 Learning is a skill.
 Develop it, as it’ll be your most valuable skill.

 Learning is hard and it usually isn’t enjoyable.
 It depends more on the kind of effort spent while learning than on genetics.
 Be patient and determined.

 In practice, there’s no limit to what we can remember.
 Retrieving those memories is a lot harder.
 The skill of learning focuses on techniques to improve retrieval.